The Equality and Human Rights Commission states:

 Harassment can occur both inside and outside the workplace and can be verbal, written, or physical.
 Generally, harassment:

-- includes bullying, nicknames, jokes, ‘banter’, gossip, inappropriate questions, excluding an employee, insults or unwanted physical contact
+- includes bullying, nicknames, jokes, ‘banter’, gossip, inappropriate questions, excluding an individual, insults or unwanted physical contact

-- can also apply to an employee who is harassed because they are perceived to have a protected characteristic, whether that is real or perceived
+- can also apply to an individual who is harassed because they are perceived to have a protected characteristic, whether that is real or perceived

-- can also apply to an employee who is harassed because they are associated with someone with a protected characteristic
+- can also apply to an individual who is harassed because they are associated with someone with a protected characteristic